There are five main steps involved in creating a Conversation:

 - Priority of the campaign over others with the same triggers.
 A lower number means higher priority over other campaigns.

-You can also configure Conversation display rules at app level on the In-App Settings screen.
+You can also configure Conversation display rules at app level on the Messaging Display Rules screen.
 If you have configured both app-level and Conversation-level rules, the most restrictive of the two is applied.
 For more information about configuring Conversation display rules at app level, see Intro to Conversations.

-Step 1: While still on the Set Target screen, in the Select Campaign Goals section, select the Primary Goal for your campaign.
+Step 1: In the Select Campaign Goals section, select the Primary Goal for your campaign.
 This is the initial event or purchase you want users to make after being exposed to the Conversation.

 - Event – use to track engagement with a specific feature you are promoting in your Conversation.
 Select an event from the event name list.